Jurors in Karen Read trial again say they are deadlocked. Judge tells them to continue deliberating

 DEDHAM, Mass.
 (AP) — A judge ordered the jury in the Karen Read murder trial to continue deliberating Monday after they said for a second time that they were deadlocked.

-Jurors had told Judge Beverly Cannone on Friday that they were deadlocked, only for her to ask them to continue deliberating.
+Jurors had first told the judge on Friday that they were deadlocked, only for her to ask them to continue deliberating.
 They returned after the weekend in just over an hour Monday to say little had changed.
-She asked them again to continue deliberating.

-“I think this is an extraordinary jury,” Cannone said of the jury note that came back Monday.
-“I’ve never seen anything like this.”
+At that point, they had deliberated about 23 hours in total since they got the case last week.

 The jury is being asked to decide whether prosecutors have proven that Read drunkenly and intentionally slammed into her Boston police officer boyfriend with her Lexus SUV and left him to die.
 The defense challenged the evidence and suggested that one or more law enforcement colleagues killed John O'Keefe, dumped his body outside in a panic, and then framed Read to cover it up.

-Note: This story has been corrected to show that Judge Beverly Cannone said, “I've never seen a note like this reporting to be at an impasse,” instead of, “I've never seen anything like this.”